Locatalyze

 Get your GO/CAUTION/NO verdict

-You receive an overall score out of 100, a GO/CAUTION/NO verdict, break-even calculations, competitive mapping, demographic breakdown, and a 3-year revenue projection.
+You receive an overall score out of 100, a GO/CAUTION/NO verdict, competitor mapping, demographic breakdown, and risk/demand insights.
+Modelled P&L, break-even estimate, scenario range, and PDF export unlock with a paid report.

 What Most Operators Get Wrong